spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

-## `login`
+## Login

-Use this command to authenticate with Palette.
+Use the `login` subcommand to authenticate with Palette.
 This command requires a [Palette API key](/user-management/user-authentication/#api-key).
-The `login` command has no subcommands but exposes a set of flags to help you log in to the correct Palette environment and scope.
+The `login` command has no additona;  subcommands but exposes a set of flags to help you log in to the correct Palette environment and scope.
 The following CLI flags are available for the `login` command.

   <br />